Refugee, granny and nurse aide among US storm dead

 "If he comes to your door please help him," she wrote in a Facebook post that morning.
 "Please pray for his safety."

-Willie Payne, one of Mr Clay's siblings to their mother, who had 12 children, told NPR it was a shock when he received a call from Sophia later that day.
+Willie Payne, Mr Clay's brother, told NPR it was a shock when he received a call from Sophia later that day.
 She told Mr Payne that their brother had been found face down in the snow, dead.

 Mr Clay died on his birthday.